 M.A., M.Phil., J.D., Ph.D., Yale University

-Professor Cathleen Kaveny, a scholar who focuses on the relationship of law, religion, and morality, joined the Boston College faculty in January 2014 as the Darald and Juliet Libby Professor, a position that includes appointments in both the department of theology and the law school.
-A member of the Massachusetts Bar since 1993, Professor Kaveny clerked for the Honorable John T. Noonan Jr. of the U.S. Court of Appeals for the Ninth Circuit and worked as an associate at the Boston law firm of Ropes & Gray in its health-law group The first faculty member to hold such a joint appointment, Professor Kaveny teaches in both the Theology Department and the Law School at Boston College.
+Professor Cathleen Kaveny, a scholar who focuses on the relationship of law, religion, and morality, joined the Boston College faculty in 2014 as the Darald and Juliet Libby Professor, a position that includes appointments in both the department of theology and the law school.
+A member of the Massachusetts Bar since 1993, Professor Kaveny clerked for the Honorable John T. Noonan Jr. of the U.S. Court of Appeals for the Ninth Circuit and worked as an associate at the Boston law firm of Ropes & Gray in its health-law group.

 Professor Kaveny regularly teaches contract law to first-year law students.
-She also teaches a number of seminars which explore the relationship between theology, philosophy, and law, such as “Faith, Morality, and Law,” “Mercy and Justice,” and “Complicity.”
+She also teaches a number of seminars which explore the relationship between theology, philosophy, and law, such as “Faith, Morality, and Law,” “Bioethics and the Law,” “Law and Religion,” “Mercy and Justice,” and “Complicity.”

 PROFESSIONAL ACTIVITIES AND AWARDS

-Professor Kaveny is the president of the Society of Christian Ethics, the major professional society for scholars of Christian ethics and moral theology in North America.
+Professor Kaveny has served as the president of the Society of Christian Ethics, the major professional society for scholars of Christian ethics and moral theology in North America.
 It meets annually in conjunction with the Society of Jewish Ethics and the Society for the Study of Muslim Ethics.